zinovyev/monidock/README.md

 cd monidock

+gem install bundler

 bundle install

 bundle exec rake start # `stop` and `status` commands are also available

 ```

-Remember to change username and password for basic auth.
-The values can be set by exporting the environment vairables:
+Always remember to change username and password when running in production.

+The values can be configured via environment vairables:

 * `MON_NAME` for username (the default value is `monit`);